01 of 07

 Renovated by Gaudi in the first decade of the twentieth century, this is something that Gaudi actually finished!
 Not only did he add his colourful Modernista touch to the facade, he also did the interior too.

-Entrance to Casa Batllo is a staggering 20€, though it includes an audio tour.
-You can pre-book your entrance and skip the line on the day here: Casa Batllo Skip-the-Line Entry and Audio Guide.
+Entrance to Casa Batllo is a staggering 20€, though it includes an audio tour; if you visit, be sure to pre-book your entrance online and skip the typically long wait.

 04 of 07